megawubs/megawubs.github.io/_drafts/2015-02-07-creating-a-laravel-5-application-from-scratch.md

  to
 chose the folder you place all of your laravel sites in.
 For me that would be `~/projects/PHP/laravel`.
 The path you provide by `to` will be the path where your code is available inside the virtual machine.
-This is directly used under the `sites` key.
-Here you provide a name for a site (like `andrew.app`) and under `to` you set the path to the public folder of the site inside the virtual machine.
+This is directly used under the `sites` list.
+Here you provide a name for a site (like `andrew.app`) under `map` and under `to` you set the path to the public folder of the site inside the virtual machine.
 So, in the example above it'll be `/home/vagrant/Code/andrew/public` and not `/Users/megawubs/Code/andrew/public`, because the last path is on my host machine and the `to` path needs to be on the guest machine.
 Otherwise, Nginx won't be able to find the folder!

-When you are done editing your Homestead.yaml file, save it and go back to your terminal.
+When you are done editing your homestead.yaml file, save it and go back to your terminal.
 We can now proceed with the next step.